James-S-Santangelo/James-S-Santangelo.github.io/_pages/landing.md

 excerpt: Department of Ecology and Evolutionary Biology,<br>University of Toronto

 intro:
-  - excerpt: '_I am currently a PhD candidate in the department of Ecology and Evolutionary Biology at the University of Toronto working with [Marc Johnson](https://evoecolab.wordpress.com/){:target="_blank"} and [Rob Ness](https://www.ness.bio){:target="_blank"}.
+  - excerpt: '_I recently completed my PhD in the department of Ecology and Evolutionary Biology at the University of Toronto working with [Marc Johnson](https://evoecolab.wordpress.com/){:target="_blank"} and [Rob Ness](https://www.ness.bio){:target="_blank"}.
 I am using urban environments as large-scale, naturally replicated environments to examine the extent of parallel phenotypic and genomic evolution in nature using white clover (Trifolium repens) as a model system_'

 feature_row:
   - image_path: assets/images/squill.jpg